Financial Training for Mineworkers in South Africa

 Context of the evaluation

 Researchers partnered with Goldfields mining company to study the impact of financial education on a subset of mine employees.
-Most of Goldsfields' miners are migrant workers from impoverished areas in and around South Africa.
+Most of Goldsfields' miners are migrant workers from low-income areas in and around South Africa.
 The majority have at least one household dependent on them for financial support from afar.
 On average, miners who participated in this study had 8.3 years of education and an 86 percent literacy rate.
-Of those surveyed, the average miner had 3.1 children and monthly earnings of US$525 - around 27 percent more income than the average South African.
+Of those surveyed, the average miner had 3.1 children and monthly earnings of US$525—around 27 percent more income than the average South African.

 Details of the intervention